Liam-Twomey/EPRsim/README.rst

 Current capabilities
 --------------------

--  Simulation of EPR spectra in fast motion,
+-  Simulation of EPR spectra in fast motion, slow, motion, and solid-state regimes.
 -  Loading of Bruker BES3T (.DSC/.DTA) files

-Please see the file ``EPRsim-coverpage.md`` for existing documentation on use of EPRsim.
+Please see the documentation `docs/_build/html/index.html` for more information on using EPRsim.

 Installation
 ------------